alexsorkin7/request/readme.md

 * `data`: The data payload to be sent with the request.
 * `priority` (default: 'e'): The priority level of the request, can be 'a', 'b', 'c', 'd', or 'e'.
 * `maxBytes`: The maximum byte size for the request.
-* `excludeDownloadForContentTypes` (default: []): An array of MIME types for which download should be skipped.
 * `path` (default: undefined): A file path to save the response streaming data to (full path).
 * `withCredentials` (default: undefined or { origin: '*', maxAge: 2592000, methods: 'OPTIONS, POST, GET' }): The credentials for Access-Control request headers.
 * `referer` (default: undefined): The referer URL.
 If specified and the target URL is relative, the target URL will be built from this referer.
 * `headers` (default: {}): The request headers.
+* Hooks - each hook is a function which getting two parameters:request and response instance
   * `onPause`: A function to execute when the request is paused.
   * `onResume`: A function to execute when the request resumes.
+  * `onResponse`: A function to execute after headers has recieved
 * follow-redirects options (https://www.npmjs.com/package/follow-redirects for more details)
   * `followRedirects` (default: true) – whether redirects should be followed.
   * `maxRedirects` (default: 21) – sets the maximum number of allowed redirects; if exceeded, an error will be emitted.